josephmargaryan/quantbayes/README.md

 ## Installation

-QuantBayes can be cloned and in the future installed using pip:
+QuantBayes can be cloned and, in the future,e installed using pip:
 `git clone https://github.com/josephmargaryan/quantbayes.git`
 ## Getting Started